youngminPIL/rollback/README.md

 ```
 ### train network on the each periods.

-Train resnt-50 in period 1. this is the baseline of our algorithm.
+Train model in period 1.
+This is a baseline of our algorithm.

 ```
 train_resnet_p1.py
 ```